Photo of a notebook with a list of Self Care items

 I now use the elliptical for 15 minutes every morning and I alternate that with strength exercises.

-But here’s the key: find something you enjoy doing!
+But here’s the key: find something you can do consistently.
 And dedicate a specific time in your morning routine when you want to do it.
-It has to become your daily habit, like brushing your teeth.

-Pro tip: Start slowly.
-Try first to include some movement or exercise every day for 10 minutes.
 And then take it from there, add walks, and short weight training sessions.
 The key is not to overwhelm yourself with 1-hour sessions in the gym.

-Woman sleeping in the bed with a sleeping mask.
+Self-Care After 40, woman sleeping in the bed with a sleeping mask.

 As I entered perimenopause, I noticed that suddenly I could not sleep through the night.
 I wake up every single night around 3 am and then I have difficulty falling back to sleep.